andrekorol/flare-hunter/README.md

 # flare-hunter
-Scripts for analyzing data of solar flares.
+Scripts I wrote for the extraction and analysis of data from observations of multiple solar flares.